troublesomepony/monero/README.md

 ## Copyrights

-- 2018 &copy; The Monero X Project.
+- 2018 &copy; The Monero-X Project.
 - 2014-2018 &copy; The Monero Project.
 - 2012-2013 &copy; The Cryptonote developers.